IrisLiu-00/dndnotes/_notes/Campaign/Lore/Places/Avizallo.md

 # The Court of Birds

-Members
+### Members
-- Owl (religion): she.
+Owl (religion): she.
 Haltingly soft spoken.
-	- Identity: corrupt cleric serving Gilead, or not a cleric at all?
+- Identity:
+	- Actually a Felichian priest manipulated by Gilead.
+Thinks she's destroying Avizallo to gain Felichian converts, actually working for Gilead to find Nexida, lance of Kevar.
+	- Made contact with a strange power when she was a young cleric
 - Heads all religious functions, manages clerical rituals for aquifers
+- Wants a war with Kevara that Avizallo will lose
 - Corresponds w Vasilev, presents as an ally to her

-- Gyrfalcon (defense/guard/navy): they.
+Gyrfalcon (defense/guard/navy): they.
 Clarion, righteous.
-	- Identity: Oric Skymar, half elf
+- Identity: Orin Skymak, half elf
-	- Anti-Kevaran, would like to see Avizallo gain more self sufficiency
+- Anti-Kevaran, would like to see Avizallo gain more self sufficiency, war hawk

-- Raven (intelligence/spymaster): she.
+Raven (intelligence/spymaster): she.
 Reclusive, unknown.
-	- Identity: Kit Courier.
+- Identity: Zora Courier, mixed race.
 Private eye failwoman.
 Still moonlights as a detective in order to gather intel.
 - Newest councilor after Kingfisher - joined only 5mo ago
+- Trying to take down the Kevaran trade firms, supporting the strikers, guerilla tactics destroying company property
+- Mistrusts Kingfisher for her perceived closeness to the Kevaran elites

-- Vulture (criminal/judiciary): he.
+Vulture (criminal/judiciary): he.
 Taciturn, old, spiteful.
 - Identity: Ezekiel Ashridge.
+- Hardline isolationist

-- Macaw (agriculture/land use): he.
+Macaw (agriculture/land use): he.
 Gregarious, comedic.
 - Identity: Gandras Dol.
 Prominent saltwood cultivator.
 - One of the more popular of the councilors, often makes public appearances.
+- Softer/more optimistic on Kevara, sometimes called a sellout
 - Corrupt?

-- Kingfisher (treasury/commerce): she.
+Kingfisher (treasury/commerce): she.
 Distant, refined, calculating.
 - Identity: Qrystrin Eledeia.
 Married an Avizallo noble who she found out was the previous Kingfisher in order to assume the role from him.
 	- Knew he was terminally ill - got close to him, proved her worth, convinced him she should be inducted.
+	- Eledeia family was also a saltwood baron
 - The most versed in Avizallo's economic situation
 - Was close with Gyrfalcon
+- Social with the upper echelons of both Kevara and Avizallo
 - Highly ambitious, willing to push for revolt if it weakens Kevaran power over Avizallo
-		- Working with Macaw on this?
+	- Trying to get Kevaran nobles/firms to buy up faulty saltwood contracts, somehow trigger a financial crash (baru cormorant???)
-Masks
+### Masks
 - Masks guard their identities - origins in avoiding the plague, or for impartiality, safety
-- Masks cannot be unwillingly removed except DC30 str check, but they do fall off in death
+- Masks cannot be unwillingly removed except DC30 str check
-	- or they only come off under the hand of other council members?
+	- In death, can only be removed by consensus among the Court
 - Cannot be worn by anyone who is not the owner - inflicts damage
 - Immune to mind control magic that would make someone remove their mask
 - After death of a Bird, a civil service exam happens - highest scorer becomes successor.
 The other birds never find out the new one's identity.